n7on/socker/README.md

 # Socker
-Socker is a stand-alone container implementation in bash using Docker Hub images, without Docker.
+Socker is a container implementation in bash using Docker Hub images, without Docker.
 Internally the image layers are extracted to normal filesystem instead of `OverlayFS` filesystem.
 This alters the image to only contain one layer, making it useful to perform various image related actions:

 * Create Docker base images
 * Flatten existing Docker images